Øyestad IF

+Øyestad Idrettsforening is a Norwegian multi-sports/alliance club from Arendal Municipality, originally founded in 1929 in Øyestad Municipality.
+The team colours are red and black.

-Øyestad Idrettsforening is a Norwegian multi-sports club from Øyestad, Arendal.
-It has sections for association football, team handball, orienteering and Nordic skiing.
+It has sections for association football, team handball, orienteering, Nordic skiing and general sports for children.

+History

 The club was founded on 1 April 1929 as Nedenes IL.
-The team colours are red and black.

 After the Second World War, Nedenes played in the Landsdelsserien, the second tier of men's football in Norway, in 1955–56, followed by a continuous spell from 1958–59 through 1961–62.

 On 17 November 1963, Nedenes IL was merged with Nidarås IL, founded in 1946, and the new name Øyestad IF was taken.

-The club is best known for its handball team, which competes under the moniker ØIF Arendal.
+The club is best known for its men's handball team, which competes under the moniker ØIF Arendal.
 Its elite status prompted Øyestad IF to become an alliance sports club in 2009, with the various sports as separate legal entities.
+The alliance consists of three legally and financially independent clubs and several smaller entities directly under the alliance.
+The board consists of the leaders of each club and smaller entity.

+Current organisation

+Øyestad IF Alliance consists of three legally and financially independent clubs plus some smaller groups: